croffler/hugo-test/site/content/xap102/query-free-text-search.markdown

 It is important you index `String` type fields used with regular expression queries.
 Not indexing such fields may result slow query execution and garbage creation.
 {{% /note %}}

-{{% comment %}}
-To search for specific words in a specific order within the free text field you should use the indexed field and regular expression with another field that stores the free text.
-{{% /comment %}}

 # Free text search